A guide to Texas probate laws.

 Separate property is property acquired by a spouse before marriage or through an inheritance or gift during marriage.
 All other property, acquired by either spouse during the marriage is considered community property.

 In Texas, when there is no will, the court determines who receives the intestate estate based on laws of intestate succession.
+(You can download the Policygenius app to create a will today, so the courts don't decide what happens to your property.)

 If the decedent had a surviving spouse, community property will be distributed in the following manner: